Operating mechanism of dry eye treatment with E-Eye

 Read the official publication

-Using Controlled Discharge Xenon Flash Lamp device treatment (energy level 13.0J/cm2), the dry eye symptoms were significantly relieved in patients who suffered from Meibomian Gland Dysfunction caused dry eye.
+Using Controlled Discharge Xenon Flash Lamp device treatment (energy level 13.0J/cm2), the dry eye symptoms were significantly relieved in patients who suffered from dry eye disease caused by Meibomian Glands Dysfunction .
 The morphology of the palebral margin, the meibomian gland opening obstruction and the meibomian gland quantity were also improved.
 The difference between prior and post treatment was statistically significant.
 In addition, the Controlled Discharge Xenon Flash Lamp device therapy could improve the tear film quality, and prolonged the tear break up time.
 Following 4 consecutive treatments, the improvement to the dry eye symptom and the sign of the ocular tissues could be well maintained.
 Overall, this study had demonstrated that the Controlled Discharge Xenon Flash Lamp device treatment is safe and effective in the treatment of dry eye caused by Meibomian Gland Dysfunction.

 4 – Clinical trial in France, 2012 – 2015

 Dr Christian Malbrel ran a second clinical study in France on 55 patients who were treated early 2012 with a surveillance over 36 months.
 Each patient received on average three E-Eye sessions.

 The clinical study reveals that 62% of the patients didn’t experience any recurrence after the initial treatment during this period.
 38% of them had to complete an additional session 7.5 months after the initial treatment.
 The average gap of surveillance without having to give another treatment was 29.3 months.

 From the Ophthalmologist